Myth 1: Coffee will help to sober you up.

 Truth: Alcohol can lead to far greater evils than just a bad hangover.
 Alcohol is one of the causal factors in many traumatic and tragic accidents.
 Also, drinking too much alcohol can suppress the central nervous system to such an extent, that it can lead to coma or death.

-Fact 2: Alcohol contains calories, but little less of nutritional value.
+Fact 2: Alcohol contains calories, but little of nutritional value.

 Myth 5: Illicit drugs cause more harm than alcohol.